rheahaddad/PCBS_Reverse_Stroop/README.md

 # PCBS_Reverse_Stroop

-The aim of this project is to create a reverse Stroop task.
+The aim of this project is to create a reverse Stroop task using PsychoPy.
 It is a variant of the Stroop task.
 The participants are shown a word (the name of a color) in either the same color or a different one.
 Around the word are 4 squares: one is the color of the word, one is the color of written color, and the 2 remaining squares are random colors.
 The experiment is composed of two blocks.
 In the first one, participants will be asked to click on the square whose color is the same as the written color.
 In the second one, participants will be asked to click on the square whose color is the same as the color of the word.